vnphanquang/svelte-put/packages/actions/shortcut/api/docs/shortcut.shortcutparameters.trigger.md

 ## ShortcutParameters.trigger property

-Either a single ShortcutTrigger definition or multiple ones
+Either a single [ShortcutTrigger](./shortcut.shortcuttrigger.md) definition or an array of multiple ones

 <b>Signature:</b>